QED1224/Toontown-Resources/Guide.md

 ## How did the C.E.O. choose which toon(s) to attack? <a name="ceo-2"></a>

-Every time a toon recorded a hit on the C.E.O., its ID and associated damage were added to `threatDict` (a Python dictionary) which tracked the amount damage done by each toon.
+Every time a toon recorded a hit on the C.E.O., its ID and associated damage were added to `threatDict`, a Python dictionary which tracked the amount damage done by each toon.
 A golf ball hit was worth 0.1 and a Seltzer Bottle hit was worth the damage indicated in-game.

 Each time a Directed Attack was chosen (see previous question), assuming there were unflattened toons, the C.E.O. had a 10% chance to attack a toon at random.
 In the other 90% of time, the toon who had inflicted the most damage was chosen.
 In the case of a tie, a toon was selected at random from a list of toons who had dealt the same amount of damage.